Summary

 3 Ways Parental Liability is Created

-There are some situations where the parents or older drivers could also be held liable for the damages when a teen driver causes an accident.
-While the way parental liability is determined depends on particular circumstances of the accident, as well as the state where it happened, there are three ways parental liability is created.
+In some cases, parents or older drivers may also be held liable for damages when a teen driver causes an accident.
+While parental liability is determined by the particular circumstances of the accident and the state where it occurred, there are three ways it arises.

 1. Negligent Entrustment

-In this legal theory, if the parent knew or should have known that the teenage driver was a danger to others and themselves on the road, parents can be held liable for an accident.
+Under this legal theory, if the parent knew or should have known that the teenage driver was a danger to others and themselves on the road, the parent can be held liable for an accident.

-This could happen if, for example, your son had just gotten his driver’s license a year or so ago.
-He has been in four accidents since he got his license and has been ticketed twice for a series of traffic violations, such as speeding and reckless driving.
-You agree to let him borrow the family car for a road trip with his high school friends.
+For example, if your son, who got his driver’s license a year ago, has been in four accidents and ticketed twice for traffic violations like speeding and reckless driving, and you agree to let him borrow the family car for a road trip with friends.

 Suppose that your son caused an accident at an intersection.
 Because of his previous history of risky driving behaviors, you can be potentially held liable for any damages resulting from the accident under the negligent entrustment theory.